Socialist Party (Portugal): Rise and fall of José Sócrates (2002–2011)

+António José Seguro's leadership (2011–2014)

+On 23 July 2011, António José Seguro was elected as Sócrates' successor.
+During his leadership, the PS abstained in the 2012 State Budget, attracting criticism from within the party.

-Under the leadership of Seguro, the PS won the 2013 local elections making significant gains over the PSD and the Socialists again won the European elections in May 2014 but this time only just.
-They won 31.5 percent of the vote against almost 28% of the alliance between the PSD and CDS–PP. The result was considered quite a disappointment to many PS members and supporters and on 27 May António Costa, the then-mayor of Lisbon announced that he would stand for the leadership of the PS.
-Seguro refused to call a new congress and leadership election and instead called for a primary election, to be held on 28 September, to elect the party's candidate for prime minister in the 2015 general elections.
-Costa, being endorsed by the left faction of the party and people like Mário Soares, Ana Catarina Mendes and Pedro Nuno Santos, easily defeated Seguro, who was supported by the more moderate and centrist wing of the party, by a 67% to 31% margin.
+Under the leadership of Seguro, the PS won one of its best results ever in the 2013 local elections, making significant gains over the PSD, and in May 2014 won again the European Parliament elections, winning 31.5% of the votes against almost 28% of the PSD/CDS coalition.
+However, this latest result was considered quite a disappointment to many PS members and supporters and on 27 May 2014, António Costa, the then-mayor of Lisbon, announced that he would stand for the leadership of the PS.
+Seguro refused to call a new congress and leadership election and instead called for a primary election, to be held on 28 September, to elect the party's candidate for prime minister in the 2015 legislative election.

+Costa, being endorsed by people like Mário Soares, Ana Catarina Mendes and Pedro Nuno Santos, easily defeated Seguro by a 67% to 31% margin, with Seguro stepping out of politics afterwards.

+António Costa's leadership (2014–2024)

 In the 2015 legislative elections, the PS polled a disappointing second place, capturing just 32 percent of the votes against the 38.6 percent of the PSD/CDS–PP electoral alliance Portugal Ahead.
 Despite the victory of the PSD/CDS-PP coalition, the centre-left and left-wing parties achieved a clear majority in the Portuguese parliament.
 After the second Passos Coelho cabinet fell in parliament, with the approval of a no-confidence motion, the PS forged a confidence and supply agreement with Left Bloc and Unitary Democratic Coalition to support a PS minority government.
 For the first time in Portuguese democracy, the leader of the second most voted political force became prime minister.

 In order to avoid bankruptcy due to mounting debt, in 2017, the party, alongside the PSD, the Portuguese Communist Party, BE and the ecologist party PEV, voted in favour of abolishing party fundraising limits, thereby opening all Portuguese parties to private political donorship, that they are not obligated to disclose.
 The new proposal was reluctantly approved by the Portuguese president Marcelo Rebelo de Sousa.